What Is the Minimum Size Room For a Golf Simulator?

 A golfer in their followthrough

-Measuring Your Room for a Golf Simulator: Five Steps
+How to Measure Your Room for a Golf Simulator: A Simple Step-by-Step Guide

 1. Test Your Swing